allanramirezgonzalez/allanramirezgonzalez.github.io/_portfolio/uaemex.md

 Below is a visual record of my participation evaluating student proposals and collaborating with other academic judges:

-{% include gallery caption="Gallery: Evaluating academic projects at UAEMex." %}
+{% include gallery caption="Gallery: Evaluating academic projects at Ixtapaluca Regional High School, UAEMex." %}